 The universe is ancient and vast it is about 13.7 billion years old.
 And from the day of its formation, the universe is continuously expanding.
-Universe is full of planets, stars, black holes, nebulae, galaxies, exo-planets.
+The universe is full of planets, stars, black holes, nebulae, galaxies, exoplanets.

 Astronomers on Thursday announced the discovery of a massive structure.
-This structure is about 300 times of the Milky Way.
-European Southern Observatory (ESO) spotted six galaxies trapped in a spider web like structure around a supermassive black hole.
-This structure is less than 1 billion light years away from the Earth.
+This structure is about 300 times the Milky Way.
+European Southern Observatory (ESO) spotted six galaxies trapped in a spiderweb-like structure around a supermassive black hole.
+This structure is less than 1 billion light-years away from the Earth.
 There may be more similar structures in the universe.

-A black hole is formed by the death of a massive star.
-When a star dies in a super nova explosion it either creates a neutron star or if the star is massive then it creates a black hole.
+A black hole is formed when a massive star expires.
+When a star dies in a supernova explosion it either creates a neutron star or if the star is massive then it creates a black hole.
 These black holes feed on the star clusters.
-The spider web structure of galaxies contain enough gas within to feed the black hole to turn it into supermassive giant.
-Our Milky Way also has a supermassive black hole at the center and it is about 4 million times the mass of sun and about 14.6 million miles in diameter.
+The spider web structure of galaxies contains enough gas within to feed the black hole to turn it into a supermassive giant.
+Our Milky Way also has a supermassive black hole at the center and it is about 4 million times the mass of the sun and about 14.6 million miles in diameter.